Girl Smiling at dentist

 Early Interceptive Orthodontics Danville, CA

 Traditional orthodontic treatment focuses on moving teeth to fit within the existing jaw structure.
-Early Interceptive Orthodontics, however, goes beyond teeth alignment.
+Early interceptive orthodontics, however, goes beyond teeth alignment.
 It aims to optimize oral and airway function by promoting natural growth of the jaws and face, identifying and addressing poor habits early, and treating underlying causes rather than just symptoms.

 Pediatric SLEEP quizTONGUE/LIP TIE quizEarly expansion quiz